Georgia Tech Proposes a Model for Education 2040

 Georgia Tech has been a pioneer of tech education for decades.
 Recently, it has made headlines as one of the country’s elite institutions working to transform not only how technology education is delivered but also to whom.
 This is best illustrated by Georgia Tech’s online master’s degree in computer science, which enables students to complete a degree that normally cost over $50,000 for just $7,000.
 In a recently released report, the university outlines its 2040 vision.
 From all accounts, accessibility will continue to play a critical part in the institution’s mandate over the next two decades.

 Pillars of Georgia Tech’s 2040 Mandate

-By the year 2040, Georgia Tech hopes that its leaners will be more ethnically and socioeconomically diverse.
-This means creating more opportunities for learners of all age demographics.
-As stated in an executive summary published in February, “The Georgia Tech Commitment is a promise to these new learners to provide the rigorous, high-quality experience that has defined a Georgia Tech education for more than 130 years but to do it in a way that is individually personalized and sustainable for a lifetime.
-This commitment is a promise to invest in the success of all Georgia Tech students.”
+Georgia Tech hopes that in another 21 years, they will be a more diverse university, both in terms of ethnicity and socioeconomics.
+This means generating opportunities for learners of all age demographics.
+As stated in an executive summary published in February, “The Georgia Tech Commitment is a promise to these new learners to provide the rigorous, high-quality experience that has defined a Georgia Tech education for more than 130 years but to do it in a way that is individually personalized and sustainable for a lifetime.”

 Five New Initiatives Will Be Launched to Drive Future Mandate